-Sunday, July 7, 3:30 p.m.
+Sunday, July 6, 2:30 p.m.

 “Pickett’s Charge” Just the mention of those two words brings forth a flood of visual and sensory perceptions.
 Steaming humidity, ripe rye fields, lush green pastures, thundering cannon, suffocating smoke and row upon row of Confederate soldiers advancing across open fields into the face of a Federal inferno on Cemetery Ridge.

 Approximately two hours later Colonel Porter Alexander observed from his position near the Peach Orchard that the Federal guns had slackened fire and his own supply of ammunition was running low.
-He sent word to Pickett who in turn rode over to Longstreet, who had persistently opposed Lee’s plan.
-Longstreet merely nodded approval and Picket saluted saying “I am going to move forward, sir.”
+He sent word to General George Pickett who in turn rode over to Longstreet, who had persistently opposed Lee’s plan.
+Longstreet merely nodded approval and Pickett saluted saying “I am going to move forward, sir.”
 With those words spoken, the Confederate infantry, three divisions totaling 12,000 men, majestically advanced from the woods on Seminary Ridge, across the open valley toward 6,000 troops on Cemetery Ridge.
-Because General Hunt had earlier ordered a partial cessation of Federal guns, to cool them and conserve ammunition, the Confederates were received by a fearful hurricane of missiles that included solid shot, shrapnel, spherical-case, shell, canister and every other invention of warfare at the time.
+Because Brig.
+General Hunt had earlier ordered a partial cessation of Federal guns, to cool them and conserve ammunition, the Confederates were received by a fearful hurricane of missiles that included solid shot, shrapnel, spherical-case, shell, canister and every other invention of warfare at the time.

-At a terrible cost in human life, the Federal line was broken at the “Copse of Trees” when determined Confederate forces crashed into Union troops at the Angle and forced them back over the ridge.
-For a moment of high suspense, victory hung trembling in the balance.
-Union troops under Webb, Harrow, Hays, and Stannard swiftly rose to the challenge and repulsed the Confederate assault to the heart of the Union.
+At a terrible cost in human life the Federal line was broken at the “copse of trees,” and forced back over the ridge, and for a moment of high suspense, victory hung trembling in the balance.
+Union troops under Brig.
+Generals Webb, Harrow, Hays and Stannard swiftly rose to the challenge and repulsed the Confederate assault to the heart of the Union.
 The Battle of Gettysburg was over.
-“The Copse of Trees” or “The Angle” unquestionably became the symbolic high water mark of the Battle of Gettysburg and the American Civil War.
+This copse of trees unquestionably became the symbolic high water mark of the Battle of Gettysburg and the American Civil War.